-Custodial Credit Risk - Investments
+Custodial Credit Risk - Depreciation Investments

 Investment custodial risk is the risk that, in the event of a failure by the counterparty, the Department will not be able to recover the value of its investments or collateral security that are in the possession of an outside party.
-Of the Department's investments in U.S. Treasury/Agency Securities, Certificate of Deposits, and Money Market Mutual Funds, the Department does not have custodial risk exposure at December 31, 2015.
+The Department does not have custodial risk exposure at December 31, 2016 and 2015.
 The Department's account is with Commonwealth Financial Network LLC, which is protected in accordance with the Securities Investor Protection Corporation ("SIPC") up to \$500,000 including cash claims up to \$250,000.
 They have also arranged for additional insurance protection for cash and investments to supplement its SIPC coverage.
 The additional insurance protection covers total account net equity in excess of \$500,000/\$100,000.
 The Department does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.